ansys/ansys-engineeringworkflow-api/doc/source/contributing/index.rst

 Adhere to code style
 --------------------

-Ansys Engineering Workflow API follows the PEP8 standard as indicated in the `PyAnsys Developer's Guide <dev_guide_pyansys_pep8_>`_ and implements style checking using `pre-commit <pre-commit_>`_.
+The Ansys Engineering Workflow API follows the PEP8 standard as indicated in the `PyAnsys developer's guide <dev_guide_pyansys_pep8_>`_ and implements style checking using `pre-commit <pre-commit_>`_.

 To ensure your code meets minimum code styling standards, run these commands: